electinth/past-election-map/tools/README.md

 4. run `node -r esm merge.js`
 5. output should be named `thailand-election.topo.json` and found in this folder
 6. To use, put the file in `src/data`

+## Note on labelPosition script

+currently polylabel cannot compute position for `สกลนคร`, use d3 centroid as a position for now.